Richard J. Holden, Ph.D.

 - “Technology-driven changes in the cognitive performance of health care work,” Presented at the Work and Organizational Psychology seminar, Department of Psychology, Stockholm University, Stockholm, Sweden, February 15, 2010.

-Generally speaking, I investigate how people work.
-I use this knowledge to design and evaluate solutions that support workers and improve their performance and well-being.
+Generally speaking, Dr. Holden investigates how people work.
+He uses this knowledge to design and evaluate solutions that support workers and improve their performance and well-being.
 Work is a broad concept and includes the activities of paid professionals such as nurses and other individuals such as patients and families, who invest effort toward achieving important health-related goals.
-I am particularly interested in understanding and improving:
+Dr. Holden is particularly interested in understanding and improving:

 - Patient work.
 This includes the development and testing of personal technologies, using sensor-based health monitoring, assessing patients’ home and community environments, and adapting work study methods to study patient and family activity in context.